China through the eyes of Andy Warhol

 To others, like Makos, the merit attributed to the photos by the Phillips auction is "ridiculous" and "nonsense."

-"[They were] snapshots.
+"(They were) snapshots.
 Andy was never thinking about the light and dark, he was hoping he had the settings right and that's it," says the photographer.

 Warhol the tourist